kdave/btrfs-progs/Documentation/ch-mount-options.rst

         Set the interval of periodic transaction commit when data are synchronized to permanent storage.
-Higher interval values lead to larger amount of unwritten data, which has obvious consequences when the system crashes.
+Higher interval values lead to larger amount of unwritten data to accumulate in memory, which has obvious consequences when the system crashes.
 The upper bound is not forced, but a warning is printed if it's more than 300 seconds (5 minutes).
 Use with care.

+        The periodic commit is not the only mechanism to do the transaction commit, this can also happen by explicit :command:`sync` or indirectly by other commands that affect the global filesystem state or internal kernel mechanisms that flush based on various thresholds or policies (e.g. cgroups).

 compress, compress=<type[:level]>, compress-force, compress-force=<type[:level]>
         (default: off, level support since: 5.1)